gbdev/pandocs/content/SGB_Functions.md

 ### SGB Command 0Ch - ATRC\_EN

 Used to enable/disable Attraction mode.
-It is totally unclear what an attraction mode is ???, but it is enabled by default.
+It is not certain what an attraction mode is (probably the screen-saver that many built-in borders activate when GB controls are left idle for a while), but it is enabled by default.

 ` Byte  Content`\
 ` 0     Command*8+Length    (fixed length=1)`\